-All athletic programs and their operation are overseen by the Athletic Director who reports to the Dean of Public Safety, Advanced Manufacturing, Transportation, Health & Kinesiology (PATH).
-The Dean of PATH reports to the Vice-President of Academic Services.
-Las Positas College Athletics employs a full-time athletic director, an acting athletic counselor, and a full-time athletic trainer to ensure the well-being, health, and safety of student-athletes.
-Las Positas teams participate in the Coast Conference and are part of the California Community College Athletic Association (CCCAA).
-Each athletic program is offered as a for-credit course both inseason and off-season, which has been reviewed and approved by the college's Curriculum Committee, the Board of Trustees and the California Community Colleges Chancellor's Office (CCCCO)(II.C.4-16).
+All athletic programs and their operation are overseen by the athletic director who reports to the dean of Public Safety, Advanced Manufacturing, Transportation, Health & Kinesiology (PATH).
+The dean of PATH reports to the vice president of Academic Services.
+LPC Athletics employs a full-time athletic director, an acting athletic counselor, and a full-time athletic trainer to ensure the well-being, health, and safety of student-athletes.
+LPC's teams participate in the Coast Conference and are part of the California Community College Athletic Association (CCCAA).
+Each athletic program offers credit courses both in-season and off-season, which has been reviewed and approved by the college's Curriculum Committee, the Board of Trustees and the California Community Colleges Chancellor's Office (CCCCO) (II.C.4-16).
 All athletic programs follow the Coast Conference and CCCAA Constitution Articles and Bylaws, the Board of Trustees AP5700 and BP5700, the state Education Code, and Title IX requirements (II.C.4-17, II.C.4-18).
 All funding and expenditures are regulated through the general budget or appropriate categorical source and follow all institution and district guidelines.
-The budget is regularly monitored and reviewed by the Dean of Public Safety, Advanced Manufacturing, Transportation, Health & Kinesiology.
+The budget is regularly monitored and reviewed by the dean of PATH.

-In addition to a program review, the Las Positas College Athletics Department completes an annual R-4 Statement of Compliance of Title IX Gender Equity and Equity in Athletics Data Analysis (EADA) reports (II.C.4-19).
+In addition to a program review, the LPC Athletics Department completes an annual R-4 Statement of Compliance of Title IX Gender Equity and Equity in Athletics Data Analysis (EADA) reports (II.C.4-19).
 As required by the CCCAA, the R-4 shows evidence of research into program offerings and participation by gender.
 The R-4 requires CCCApply application data, California Interscholastic Federation participation data and Las Positas College's annual radius of competition.
 The goal of the R-4 is to assist Las Positas College in assessing if the athletics program meets the needs and abilities of the current student population.
 The EADA is a federally mandated report that identifies program offerings, participation by gender, staffing, and program expenditures.
 The EADA is submitted to the United States Department of Education and can be used by students to research and compare information about athletic programs.
-The EADA is prepared and reviewed by the Athletic Director, Dean of PATH, and the College President (II.C.4-20).
+The EADA is prepared and reviewed by the athletic director, dean of PATH, and the college president (II.C.4-20).

 Las Positas College meets this standard.
-Aligned with its mission, the college provides an array of leadership, cultural, social, and athletics programs to provide opportunities for a broad educational experience for its students.
+Aligned with its mission, the College provides an array of leadership, cultural, social, and athletics programs to provide opportunities for a broad educational experience for its students.
 All co-curricular programs participate in program review, are subject to campus financial oversight and controls, and comply with relevant reporting requirements for all applicable laws and regulations.